Taking Responsibility is Essential for Successful Entrepreneurship By Galit Zamler

 How should we perceive the mistakes of the kids?
 How can we help kids to catch a mistake?

 When a child makes a mistake, does he/she realize he/she made a mistake?
 As educators, rather than being angry with him/her, we should explain to him/her that he or she made a mistake, We should also explain to him or her that he/she shouldn't worry too much because the mistake can likely be fixed.
 If not, he/she can learn from this mistake to avoid repeating it.

 At this point, we should expand the conversation because one mistake can have many variations and children do not always see that.
 As adults we want to teach children to not repeat the same kind of mistakes and not necessarily the same specific mistake.

 When a child finds it difficult to forgive himself/herself for his/her mistake, we should encourage him/her and explain to him or how understanding the mistake will help him/her in the future.

 In business and in life in general

-It is especially hard for us to leave at once, without keeping trying.
-Difficult for us to accept the fact that we failed, and even more difficult for us to accept the fact that we should not start.
+"It is especially hard for us to leave at once without continuing to try.
+It's difficult for us to accept the fact that we failed and even more difficult for us to accept the fact that we should not start," he said.